muhammadtanko/LoanCalculator/README.md

 var Calculator = new calcLibrary.LoanCalc();

-    Calculator.LoanCalc(1000000, //loan amount you are requesting for<br />
+    Calculator.LoanCalc(1000000,//loan amount you are requesting for
-     20, //Number of installments you want <br />
+     20, //Number of installments you want
-     70  // Your credit score (should not be less than 70)<br />
+     70  // Your credit score (should not be less than 70) );
-     );